thehomeworkclub/DependGuard/README.md

 ## **FEATURES**
 - Dependency Analysis: DependGuard thoroughly examines your project's dependencies, identifying potential security vulnerabilities.
 - Security Insights: Receive detailed reports on vulnerabilities found in your project's dependencies, along with recommendations for remediation.
 - Ease-of-use: The website is an ad-hoc tool that is all hosted on a website.
 The use of DaisyUI enables it to have a modern design while being just as effective.
-It is an all-in-one tool that allows for both github link entries and requirements.text (accepts many other file types).
 It identifies the community score, the dependency score, and many other statistics.
 If a vulnerability is found, all known fixes in the community are provided on the website.
 All information, necessary or not, is found and reported to the user.
 - Privacy: There is no data collected on the user and everything is entirely open source.
 It does not need to be installed on the user's device in order to function.
 - Universality: We use multilpe APIs and databases to create a functional project that covers everything AND MORE that other existing solutions use.
+It supports input via GitHub links or various file formats like requirements.txt.
+Users do not need to do anything in addition to their project other than simply providing the necessary information that they should already know.

 ## **HOW ARE WE UNIQUE?**
 One of the most direct comparisons of our project to an existing one is called DependaBot.
 It automatically creates pull requests to update repositories when a new one is available but it fails to have basic cybersecurity elements.